fsvreddit/automodmail/redditWiki.md

 If a user is shadowbanned, most account checks cannot be performed - only the `name` and `is_shadowbanned` checks will work.
 A rule will always be skipped for shadowbanned users if other account checks are specified.

+Author checks apply to the user that the modmail thread is about, not the person writing the modmail (in case of rules that can apply when a mod responds).

 ### Threshold checks

 The tool supports four threshold checks: `post_karma`, `comment_karma`, `combined_karma` and `account_age`.
 Due to limitations of the Community Apps platform, it is not possible to include subreddit karma checks.